weprovide/valet-plus/readme.md

 ## Valet drivers
 Valet uses drivers to handle requests.
 You can read more about those [here](https://laravel.com/docs/5.4/valet#custom-valet-drivers).

+When using Valet+ drivers are automatically cached using APCu to avoid doing a driver lookup every time there is a request.
+You can reset the cache for a specific site by running `valet which`.

 By default these are included:

 - Static HTML